Hebrews 3:14-15

 If verb were future, then partaking would indeed be based upon one’s ability or determination to hold on.

 As it is, the condition is a test by which one can know if he has faith = test of continuance.
 The author proposes that Israel’s fickle faith did not manifest itself as true faith (cp Heb4:2), nor will such faith today.
-As Jesus taught, true faith is the implanting of the Word into a receptive, believing heart (Lk8:15 > heard the Word...hold fast = katecho)
+As Jesus taught, true faith is the implanting of the Word into a receptive, believing heart (Lk8:15 > heard the Word… hold fast = katecho)

 Partakers is emphatic.
 In this verse, the writer is referring to the fact that Messiah is the possession of believers.
 This is the uniform use of metochos in this epistle where the genitive of the thing possessed is given.
 In 1:9 the word is used of participation with someone.
 But see other uses in Hebrews (Heb 2:14, 3:1, 5:13, 6:4, 7:13, 12:8).

 Metochos is used of those who are participators in something, or of those who are participators with someone.
 Because we are God’s children, we also partake in God’s loving chastening (Heb.
 12:8).
-The picture is that of the oneness of
+The picture is that of the oneness of covenant, where two become one, “You in me, and I in you,” that is, Christ dwelling in us as a Son in His own house; and believers dwelling in Christ, as sharers of His divine-human life.

 The Greek can be taken to mean that we are partakers with Christ, His companions (He 1:9), sharing new life with Him.
 It is also possible to translate “partakers of Christ,” indicating that He is the benefit we share in, through our intimate union with Him.

-All Christians, regardless of their status or position before being saved, are now fellow partakers of everything that pertains to Christ through the gospel—which is everything that pertains to Christ.
+MacArthur - All Christians, regardless of their status or position before being saved, are now fellow partakers of everything that pertains to Christ through the gospel—which is everything that pertains to Christ.
 The essence of the gospel is that, through faith in Jesus Christ, believers are made everything He is and given everything He has.
 The phrase “the mystery of Christ” (Heb 1: 4) is also used in Col. 4:3 as the very essence of Paul’s message.
 It carries the truth of Colossians 1:27, that Christ is in believing Gentiles as well as believing Jews as “the hope of glory” for both.
 It also carries the truth of Colossians 2:2, that the mystery is “Christ Himself,” in whom believers have everything (v.
 3).
 So the mystery is fully understood to be Jew and Gentile in Christ—Christ in Jew and Gentile, so that there is the intimate shared union of eternal life as they both become immersed in the Lord Jesus Christ (Gal.
 2:20).
 God predestines every believer “to become conformed to the image of His Son” (Ro 8:29).
+(Ephesians Commentary)

-IF WE HOLD FAST THE BEGINNING OF OUR ASSURANCE FIRM UNTIL THE END: eanper ten archen tes hupostaseos mechri telous bebaian kataschomen (1PAAS) : (Heb 3:6, Mt 24:13, 2John 1:9; same idea in 2Th 1:5)
+IF WE HOLD FAST THE BEGINNING OF OUR ASSURANCE FIRM UNTIL THE END: eanper ten archen tes hupostaseos mechri telous bebaian kataschomen (1PAAS) :

-"Now I make known to you, brethren, the gospel which I preached to you, which also you received, in which also you stand, by which also you are saved, if you hold fast the word which I preached to you, unless you believed in vain."
-(1Cor 15:1-2).
+Writing to the Corinthians Paul concerning the gospel says…"Now I make known to you, brethren, the gospel which I preached to you, which also you received, in which also you stand, by which also you are saved, if you hold fast the word which I preached to you, unless you believed in vain."
+(1Cor 15:1-2-see notes)

 Regarding the interpretation of (1Cor 15:1-2) note the following thoughts...